SAN2PC : a Spectrum Analyzer to PC interface

 A Python Installation and Drawsan user's Guide (rev 2.2) is available (Click here to download)

-2.2.2 The new Drawsan rev. 2.00.1 (April 2009).
+2.2.2 The Drawsan rev.2.00.1

-This new version works only with 3000 points files created by the new SAN2PC rev. 2.00 and the user is warned if he tries to process an old file type with this new Drawsan.
+This version works only with the 3000 points files created by the new SAN2PC rev. 2.00 and the user is warned if he tries to process an old file type with this new Drawsan.

 Click here to download the drawsan200_1.zip file